Cosmic-Noir/key-quest/README.md

   - [Material-UI](https://mui.com/material-ui/): React UI framework with a comprehensive suite of pre-designed components.
   - [tsparticles](https://particles.js.org/): A lightweight JavaScript library for creating particles.
   - [Sass](https://sass-lang.com/): A powerful CSS extension language used for styling.
-  - **esbuild**: A fast JavaScript bundler used to build the React frontend efficiently.
+  - [esbuild](https://esbuild.github.io/): A fast JavaScript bundler used to build the React frontend efficiently.

 - **Backend:**